Blaze in Chilean port city kills 11, destroys 500 houses

 VALPARAISO, Chile At least 11 people were killed and 500 houses destroyed over the weekend by a fire that devastated parts of the Chilean port city of Valparaiso, as authorities evacuated thousands and sent in aircraft to battle the blaze.

-Pushed by strong Pacific coast winds, the fire rampaged over 700 hectares (1,700 acres) of forest and hilly residential neighbourhoods including La Cruz and Las Canas, local authorities said.
+Pushed by strong Pacific coast winds, the fire rampaged over 700 hectares (1,700 acres) of forest and hilly residential neighborhoods including La Cruz and Las Canas, local authorities said.

 A police official said most of the dead appeared to be older people.